MukteshGawale/MukteshGawale/README.md

 - 📫 Reach me at: **[mukteshgawale@gmail.com](mailto:mukteshgawale@gmail.com)**

 ---
+### 🎯 Career Goals
+- 🚀 As a recent MSc Data Science graduate from the University of Nottingham, I am eager to apply my knowledge in Data Science, Machine Learning, and Predictive Analytics to real-world challenges.
+My goal is to work on data-driven solutions that optimise decision-making, enhance efficiency, and contribute to innovation in industries leveraging AI, Cloud Computing, and Statistical Analysis.

+---
 ### 🔍 What I've Worked On
 - 🤖 **Advanced Machine Learning Techniques**: Utilised **Advanced ML algorithms** for predictive modeling, achieving high accuracy on complex datasets.
 - 🛢️ **Data Analysis using SQL**: Extracted meaningful insights from **large-scale datasets** to support decision-making.